mirosoltan/belote/README.md

 # belote
 A single-player implementation of the classic card game for 1 live player and three computer players (distributed in two teams).

 In order to play you need to install a Python 2.7 interpreter, and Pygame.
+All .png files are required, plus the two .py files.
 To start the game, run belot.py.

 The game currently supports English and Bulgarian (more language support may be added later).